puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 > -Joseph Albers

-Resources are the fundamental units for modeling system configurations.
-Each resource describes some aspect of a system and its state, like a service that should be running or a package you want installed.
+There's a big emphasis on novelty in technology.
+We celebrate the trail-blazers who spark our imagination and guide us to places we hadn't imagined.
+Often, however, it's not these frontier fireworks themselves that truly drive innovation in a field.
+It's something more basic: abstraction.
+Taking common tasks and abstracting away the complexities and pitfalls doesn't just make those tasks themselves easier, it gives you the stable, repeatable, and testable foundation you need to build something new.

+For Puppet, this foundation is a system called the *resource abstraction layer*.
+In Puppet, just about any aspect of your system configuration you want to manage (users, files, services, and packages, to give some common examples) is represented as a unit called a *resource*.
+Puppet knows how to translate back and forth between the resource syntax and the 'native' tools of the system it's running on.
+Ask Puppet about a user, for example, and it can represent all the information about that user as a resource of the *user* type.
+Of course, it's more useful to work in the opposite direction.
+Describe how you want a user resource to look, and Puppet can go out and make all the changes on the system to actually create or modify a user to match that description.

 The block of code that describes a resource is called a **resource declaration**.
-These resource declarations are written in Puppet code, a Domain Specific Language (DSL) built on Ruby.
+These resource declarations are written in Puppet code, a Domain Specific Language (DSL) based on Ruby.
+A good understanding of the Puppet DSL will be key to learning how to use Puppet effectively.

 ### Puppet's Domain Specific Language

+A good understanding of the Puppet DSL is a key first step in learning how to use Puppet effectively.
+Tools like the PE console give you quite a bit of power without asking you to edit code, but you'll be much better off with a solid understanding of what's going on under the hood.

 Puppet's DSL is a *declarative* language rather than an *imperative* one.
 This means that instead of defining a process or set of commands, Puppet code describes (or declares) only the desired end state, and relies on built-in *providers* to deal with implementation.

-When Luke Kanies was initially designing Puppet, he experimented with several languages before settling on Ruby as the best match for his vision of a transparent and readable way to model system states.
-While the Puppet DSL has inherited many of these appealing aspects of Ruby, you're better off thinking of it as a distinct language.
-While a bit of Ruby knowledge certainly won't hurt in your quest to master Puppet, you don't need to know any Ruby to use Puppet, and you may even end up in trouble if you blindly assume that things will carry over.

 One of the points where there is a nice carry over from Ruby is the *hash* syntax.
 It provides a clean way to format this kind of declarative model, and is the basis for the *resource declarations* you'll be learning about in this quest.

-A nice feature of Puppet's declarative model is that it goes both ways; that is, you can inspect the current state of any existing resource in the same syntax you would use to declare a desired state.
+As we mentioned above, a key feature of Puppet's declarative model is that it goes both ways; that is, you can inspect the current state of any existing resource in the same syntax you would use to declare a desired state.

 {% task 1 %}
 ---
 - execute: puppet resource user root
 {% endtask %}

-Using the *puppet resource* tool, take a look at your root user account.
-Note the pattern of the command will be: *puppet resource \<type\> \<name\>*.
+Use the *puppet resource* tool to take a look at your root user account.
+The syntax of the command is: *puppet resource \<type\> \<name\>*.

     puppet resource user root

-You'll see something like the following.
+You'll see something like the following:

 {% highlight puppet %}
 user { 'root':